 2018

-Douglas Crase reads The Revisionist, The Astropastorals, New York, August 21, 2018
+Douglas Crase reads his poetry The Revisionist, The Astropastorals

 Douglas Crase reads at St. Mark’s Poetry Project, May 9, New York

-Heather Sheehan reads from An Unfinished Novel - for Dieter, February 20, Penzance, UK
+Heather Sheehan reads from An Unfinished Novel, excerpt For Dieter, February 20th

 2017

-Michelle Jaffé interviews artist Brice Brown about non profit Milton Art Bank, November
+Michelle Jaffé interviews artist Brice Brown about his motivation to create nonprofit Milton Art Bank

 Shirley Jaffe, Artist Memorial at Tibor de Nagy Gallery, NY